Skip to main content

 openvpn_cli5

-OpenVPN will display the public IP of your subnet (starting with 10.0…) and not the IP address of your VM.
-This is normal, as we haven’t yet opened the necessary ports.
+OpenVPN will display the url with the public IP of your subnet (starting with 10.0…) and not the IP address of your VM.
+You will need to use the url with the IP of your VM for the OpenVPN configuration, but for the moment this url is not accessible because the ports are not open.

 Let’s configure the firewall.